Danica Patrick: Early life

 Patrick was born on March 25, 1982, in Beloit, Wisconsin.
 She is the daughter of working-class parents Beverly Ann (née Flaten) and Terry Joseph "T. J." Patrick Jr. Over the years, the couple has owned a coffee shop and a glass company.
 Patrick has a younger sister.
 She is half Norwegian, as well as part Irish, French-Canadian, Italian, and Native American.
 Patrick was raised in Roscoe, Illinois.

-She was a cheerleader at Hononegah Community High School in nearby Rockton in 1996.
+Patrick was a cheerleader at Hononegah Community High School in nearby Rockton in 1996.
 She spent her off-time babysitting for a nearby family when she was not racing.
-Initially she had no interest in racing; Patrick thought of a career as either a secretary, a singer, or a veterinarian.
-The sisters told their parents of their wish to race go-karts after a friend of Brooke's allowed her to drive one; they were each given a go-kart.
+Initially she had no interest in racing, and thought of a career as a secretary, a singer, or a veterinarian.
+The sisters told their parents of their wish to race go-karts after a friend of Brooke's allowed her to drive one.
+They were each given a go-kart.

 Patrick began karting at Sugar River Raceway in Brodhead, Wisconsin.
 (Note: Brooke later became dissatisfied with go-karting after crashing several times and stopped.)
 Her father acted as her crew chief and her mother kept statistics on her racing.
 Patrick had no role models or idols; she was never "striving to achieve female goals", but aspired to "be the best [she] could be."
-In her debut race, she crashed into a concrete wall at 25 mph due to a brake failure.
+Patrick's first time driving a go-kart ended when, running practice laps, she crashed into a concrete wall at 25 mph due to a brake failure.
 She was not injured.
-Patrick improved to finish second out of twenty drivers at the year's end after a twenty-two race schedule.
+Patrick finished second out of twenty drivers at the year's end after a twenty-two race schedule.
 She gradually improved her eye to foot coordination, allowing her to set numerous age-specific track records at Sugar River Raceway and Michiana Raceway Park.
-Following her interest in kart racing, Patrick dabbled in snowmobiles, motocross, and midget car racing.
+Along with her interest in kart racing, Patrick dabbled in snowmobiles, motocross, and midget car racing.